Howard Pixton: 1914 Schneider Trophy Race

-Sopwith decided at the very last moment to enter the Tabloid in the Schneider Trophy International Seaplane Race, the second of which was to be held at Monaco, where the first had been staged the pervious year.
+Sopwith decided at the very last moment to enter the Tabloid in the Schneider Trophy International Seaplane Race, the second of which was to be held at Monaco, where the first had been staged the previous year.
 The aircraft had its undercarriage exchanged for a central float, and the 80 hp Gnome Monosoupape engine replaced by a new 100 hp nine-cylinder version.
 On 1 April the machine was taken to the River Hamble but when Pixton applied power the float dug in, throwing Pixton into the water, wet but unharmed.
 They didn’t have a boat, and the aircraft drifted with the tide and could not be brought ashore until the early hours of the next morning.
 Returning to Kingston, the float was cut in half and refitted as twin floats to improve stability.

 The next day they took the aircraft to the River Thames near Teddington Lock where it made a short flight to Eel Pie Island.
 The aircraft was immediately dispatched to Monaco, and Sopwith’s team set off to the Hotel Bristol in Monte Carlo.
 The whole conversion process had taken four days.

 In Monaco the aircraft was tested the day before the race and an extra fuel tank was added in the cockpit to avoid the need to refuel during the event.
 Pixton made another test flight early on race day, 20 April, and, encouraged by the relatively low speed and poor technique of many of his competitors, started the race.
 About half-way through, a slight engine problem caused Pixton to climb slightly to give himself more time to glide into wind and land should the problem get worse, but it gave no further trouble and after a few laps he returned to a lower level.
 After the compulsory 28 10 km laps of the course, taking about 2 hours, and knowing he was comfortably in the lead, he flew an extra two laps so that he would gain the 300 km world seaplane speed record.
 His average speed had been 86.75 mph and the maximum was 93 mph.
 No other seaplane had ever exceeded 80 mph, and he nearly doubled the speed of the previous year’s winner.
 One technique that he employed was to dramatically bank during turns, something that none of the others had done.